Recent Fire Damage Posts

 These are the things that must be present in order for a fire to begin—and all four must continue in order for a fire to grow and continue.
 Let’s look at the sides and see what we can learn about fire safety from them.

-<h34-things-a-fire-needs-to-live">The 4 Things a Fire Needs to Live
+The 4 Things a Fire Needs to Live

 Fuel.
 If a fire happens in the forest, but there’s nothing for it to burn, well then it can’t happen—it won’t happen.
 A fire can’t start without a combustible material to devour.